-4.6 Appointing Board, Committee or Subcommittee members and senior employees

-On appointing board, committee or subcommittee members and senior staff, the ICB will, on a case-by-case basis, consider whether conflicts of interest should exclude individuals from being appointed to the relevant role.
+4.6 Appointing Board, Committee or Subcommittee members and senior employees interest should exclude individuals from being appointed to the relevant role.
 General principles are reflected in the ICB Constitution (section 6.2.1).
 As outlined in section 4.1 of this policy, the Chair of the Board is responsible for confirming that the fitness of all board members has been assessed, and that they are satisfied those appointees are fit and proper individuals for their specific role.